Other essential information

 Find out about fees, accommodation and visas.

-The tuition fee for the International Foundation Programme for Medicine and Dentistry is £20,000.
+The tuition fee for the International Foundation Programme for Dentistry is £23,100.

 This fee does not include accommodation, meals or other living expenses.
 Find out about what living expenses you can expect to find.